Charles James Kershaw: Family

 Mr. Kershaw married Miss Mary E. Leavenworth, daughter of Colonel Jesse Henry Leavenworth.
-They had eight children, Phillip H. Kershaw, Charles J. Kershaw, Jr, Henry Kershaw, Thomas Kershaw, Leavenworth Kershaw, Alice the wife of Howard Cranston Potter, Jessie Kershaw and Mabel the wife of Dr. Burton J. Lee, of New York.
-Charles James Kershaw's granddaughter Bertha Marie Potter was the wife of William Boeing and his great-grandson is Burton J. Lee III, White House physician in the administration of George H.W.
+They had eight children, Phillip H. Kershaw, Charles J. Kershaw, Jr, Henry Kershaw, Thomas Kershaw, Leavenworth Kershaw, Alice, the wife of Howard Cranston Potter, Jessie Kershaw and Mabel the wife of Dr. Burton J. Lee, of New York.
+Charles James Kershaw's granddaughter Bertha Cranston Potter was the wife of William Boeing and his great-grandson was Burton J. Lee III, White House physician in the administration of George H.W.
 Bush.

 Wreck of the C.J.
 Kershaw

 Charles James Kershaw participated in partnerships which invested in a number of ships which carried cargo on the Great Lakes.
 One of these was vessels was named after him, a wooden steamer of 1,324 gross tons, 223 ft long, 37 ft wide and 20 ft draft which continued under the name C.J.
 Kershaw after it was sold.
 It passed through various owners and in and out then back into the ownership of William Mack.
 It was built in 1874 at Bay City, Michigan.
-It foundered in a storm on Chocolay Reef off Marquette, Michigan on Lake Superior on the night of September 29, 1895.
+It foundered in a storm on Chocolay Reef off Marquette, Michigan, on Lake Superior on the night of September 29, 1895.
 Due to the action of lifesavers none of the thirteen aboard died.
 As a result of its location it is one of the most popular dive sites in Northern Michigan.